 Production of Beverage Alcohol Products

-Producers of distilled spirits, wine and malt beverages are required to file an application and bond with the Bureau of Alcohol, Tobacco and Firearms (ATF) before starting business.
-Furthermore, persons desiring to produce beverage and non-beverage alcohol products must also submit environmental information to ATF.
+Producers of distilled spirits, wine and malt beverages are required to file an application and bond with the Federal Alcohol and Tobacco tax and Trade Bureau (TTB) before starting business.
+Furthermore, persons desiring to produce beverage and non-beverage alcohol products must also submit environmental information to TTB.

 Most States also require licenses, registrations and/or bonds from beverage alcohol producers.
 The requirements of the various State and local authorities must also be met.
 Interested individuals can contact the various State Beverage Alcohol Control authorities by using links available on this site.